Is DIY Home Security Right for You?

 Pros

-- Activated equipment is shipped to you
+- Pre-activated equipment is shipped to you

 - Easy peel & stick sensors

-- Accommodates to any residence location
+- Accommodates any residence of any size and floor plan

 Cons